 Define additional measures regarding their urgency, chronological and practical feasibility.

 Characteristic features of risky working areas or activities include, for example,

-Document the measures to be performed using a corresponding work sheet, see the example provided by the occupational safety and health administration of North-Rhine Westphalia: Define measures.
+Document the measures to be performed using a corresponding work sheet.
 Your entry must be correct to the point that the persons in charge can award work orders with the help of this entry.